Trout Fishing In Ontario for Young and Old

 You may be fighting big fish for a long time and the hooks need to be strong.
 Especially the small hooks most often used for fineness fishing in clear streams and rivers.

 Note that some lake trout fisherman prefer large single hooks behind their spoons rather than treble hooks and find these much better.
 I like large single hooks on my squids, and my big spoons.
 Trebles on small spoons, spinners and body baits.
+Pictured are top Trout hooks for drift fishing roe bags, and single two or three salmon and trout eggs for finesse natural drift fishing.

 Rainbow Trout Fishing Techniques